Investing in energy-efficient homes helps Oregonians save money now and supports a better energy future.

 The Oregon Department of Energy has developed a standard home energy performance score system to illustrate a home's energy efficiency and energy use.

 Oregon Administrative Rules

 outline the requirements for residential and commercial energy performance scores.
-The rules establish training requirements for licensed home energy assessors and define requirements for score systems.
+The rules also establish training requirements for licensed home energy assessors and define requirements for score systems.

-Oregonians will benefit from a streamlined
+Oregonians will benefit from the streamlined

 process with consistent measurements across home energy performance

-score systems, so a stakeholder panel
+score systems.
+A stakeholder panel

 Approved Oregon Home Energy Performance Score Systems